 For most cultural shifts, it’s not what technology you’re using, but how and where you use it that matters.
-If you’re a Realtor, your real estate videos are no different.
+If you’re a real estate agent, your real estate videos are no different.
 Everybody’s making them, but almost no one is making them right.

 Email Killed the YouTube Star (♬♫🎜🎝)

 If you’ve been producing videos for YouTube and Facebook only to see your view counts fall off a cliff, don’t worry.
 You’re not alone.

 Overall, web traffic to Facebook is down an astonishing 50% over the last two years, and YouTube’s algorithm has changed into giving people more of what they think they want rather than what’s relevant to the video they’re watching.
 That’s why you now get suggested videos about gardening when you’re watching a video about real estate.

 So where are smart digital marketers reaching the right audience at the right time with the right message?